satishveluru/myemacsconfig/README.md

 #Installation and Steps to set up correctly

 1.Install Emacs
-2. Change the configuration : location should be
+2. Change the configuration : location should be  ----> $home/.emacs file or .emacs.d
 3. re run the emcas to see updated changes.